moby/moby/docs/userguide/dockerizing.md

 First we specified the `docker` binary and the command we wanted to execute, `run`.
 The `docker run` combination *runs* containers.

-Next we specified an image: `ubuntu:14.04`.
+Next we specified an image: `ubuntu`.
 This is the source of the container we ran.
 Docker calls this an image.
-In this case we used an Ubuntu 14.04 operating system image.
+In this case we used the Ubuntu operating system image.

 When you specify an image, Docker looks first for the image on your